-Precision Machining of Plastics
+Precision Plastic Machining

 Although there is no definitive meaning of precision plastic machining, we see it as accurately and repeatedly producing challenging parts in terms of geometry, tight tolerances, finishes and optical clarity when required.
-Meeting these requirements on a daily basis requires high performance machines and tools, experience, robust and efficient processes, and a culture of only accepting only the highest quality.
+Meeting these requirements on a daily basis requires high performance machines and tools, experience, robust and efficient processes, and a culture of accepting only the highest quality.

-Precision machining plastics is very different to machining metals, and requires a different approach in terms of tools selection, cutting paths, numbers of passes, cutting speeds, pecking, reaming and multiple other factors.
+Precision machining plastics is very different to machining metals, and requires a very different approach in terms of tools selection, cutting paths, numbers of passes, cutting speeds, pecking, reaming and multiple other factors.
 The first step to this is a precise heat treatment protocol for the plastics to pre-shrink the base material and de-stress it.
 Throughout the machining processes we also conduct many first-off inspections and annealing cycles to ensure quality is built into and maintained in all components.
 When dealing with transparent plastics such as Acrylic / Plexiglas / Lucite (PMMA) or Polycarbonate, any minor errors or marks are immediately visible, so visual inspection stages are built into the process at multiple points.

 In additional to specialising in Perspex Acrylic / Rohm Plexiglas / Lucite (PMMA), Carville also heat treat and machine components in a wide range of engineering plastics.
 These include many standard engineering grade plastics such as polycarbonate or high performance materials such as Ultem (PEI) or PEEK.
 Carville are experts in a versatile range of techniques and methods of Precision Plastic Machining.
 Different materials present different challenges, for example precision machining of PEEK and especially POM (Delrin) requires specific strategies and deburring techniques to avoid issues such as burr flaps on cross drilled intersections.